 DRIVING IN NAMIBIA

-We will rent two 4×4’s.
+We will rent three 4×4’s.
 They will all be fully insured to avoid any surprises down the road.
-Each car will have three people.
+Two cars will have three people and the third car will have four people.
 You are invited to drive one of the 4×4’s for part of the itinerary.
 Since distances are long it will be easier on all of us when we share the driving.
 Namibia has mainly gravel roads, so this will be fun.
 I will give some teaching regarding driving particularities in Namibia before we head off Windhoek.
-Having the steering wheel on the right side is not the only peculiarities.
+Having the steering wheel on the right side is not the only peculiarity.
 You will also be taught special driving skills before we get to Deadvlei as we will have to cross deep sand and we certainly do not want to get stuck and spoil the moment.